moodleou/moodle-quizaccess_honestycheck/README.txt

 https://moodle.org/plugins/quizaccess_honestycheck

 This quiz access rule was created by Tim Hunt at the Open University.
-This version can be used with versions 3.2 of Moodle, or later.

 If you install this plugin, there is a new option on the quiz settings form, and if the teacher turns that on, then when a student tries to start a quiz attempt,